-The statutory meeting deals with election of the Vice Chairman, adoption of the Board's work plan, and decisions on the Company's signatories and persons to check the minutes of board meetings.
+The statutory meeting deals with adoption of the Board's work plan, and decisions on the Company's signatories and persons to check the minutes of board meetings.

-In connection with the board meeting that deals with the annual financial statements, the Board of Directors' Report, the proposed distribution of earnings and the year-end report, the Company's Chief Auditor reports on the auditors' observations and remarks from their audit.
+In connection with the board meeting that deals with the annual financial statements, the Board of Directors' Report, the proposed distribution of earnings and the year-end report, the Company's Auditor reports on the auditors' observations and remarks from their audit.
 A similar report is also presented in connection with the nine-month interim report.

 The regular meetings cover a number of set agenda items.
-These include, among other things, a report on the current financial result of operations and on the development of net asset value and the performance of the equities portfolio, including detailed information on stock transactions that have been carried out.
+These include, among other things, a report on the current financial result of operations and on the development of net asset value and the performance of the equities portfolio, including detailed information on equity transactions that have been carried out.
 Reports are also made on trends in share prices and earnings.
-In addition, a special review is normally conducted of one or more of the portfolio companies and of potential investment decisions.
+In addition, a special review is normally conducted of one or more of the portfolio companies and of potential investments.
 At one or more board meetings during the year, the management of one of the portfolio companies presents a report on their company's performance.

-Board committees are tasked with conducting preparatory work on matters ahead of board decisions.
+Committees appointed by the Board are tasked with conducting drafting work on matters ahead of board decisions.